Also known as: high plank, front plank, arms extended plank, hands plank, standard plank

 What are the benefits of the Straight Arm Plank?

-The Straight Arm Plank builds core stability, shoulder endurance, and triceps and chest strength while improving scapular control and posture.
-It also develops breath control and prepares you for more advanced push and plank variations.
+It builds core stability, shoulder endurance, and chest/triceps isometric strength while improving scapular control and posture.
+As an easy-level, no-equipment hold it also helps breathing control and provides a foundation for more advanced plank and push variations.

-What are common mistakes when doing the Straight Arm Plank?
+What common mistakes should I avoid when doing this plank?